 Did you complete the course orientation?

-Before you begin this course, make sure you have completed the Course Orientation.
+Before you begin this course, make sure you have completed the Course Orientation in Canvas.

 An Overview of Lesson 1